Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "created","float","Legacy.
 Same as `created_utc` but subtract 28800."
    "created_utc","float","Unix timestamp of when the post was made.
 Will always be a whole number."
    "description","string","Subreddit description text in markdown."
-   "description_html","string","Subreddit description text HTML formatted."
+   "description_html","string","Same as `description` but HTML formatted."
    "disable_contributor_requests","boolean",""
    "display_name","string","The name of the subreddit.
 E.g., `AskReddit`" "display_name_prefixed","string","The name of the subreddit prefixed with `r/`.
 E.g., `r/AskReddit`"